TheRacetrack/racetrack/docs/development/plugins-job-types.md

 ```

 ### 7. Create `.racetrackignore` file
-Notice that we don't need to incorporate all the files into a plugin ZIP file.
+We don't need to incorporate all the local files into a plugin ZIP file.
 We can instruct `racetrack-plugin-bundler` to ignore these files by adding `.racetrackignore` file:
 ```
 Cargo.lock
+target
+.gitignore

 ```

 ### 8. Bundle plugin into a ZIP file